There Was an Old Woman Who Lived in a Shoe

 Analysis of the Literary Devices in “There Was an Old Woman Who Lived in a Shoe”

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /d/ in “And whipped them all soundly and put them to bed”.
+- Consonance: Consonance is the repetition of consonant sounds.
+In the line “And whipped them all soundly and put them to bed,” the repetition of the “d” sound creates a sense of quick, sharp action, mirroring the mother’s frustrated reaction.

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-For example, “There was an old woman who lived in a shoe” and “She gave them some broth without any bread”.
+- Imagery: Imagery appeals to the reader’s senses, creating a vivid mental picture.
+The line “There was an old woman who lived in a shoe” immediately conjures a bizarre and unsettling image.
+Similarly, “She gave them some broth without any bread” evokes a sense of stark poverty and limited resources.

 Analysis of Poetic Devices in “There Was an Old Woman Who Lived in a Shoe”

-- Quatrain: A quatrain is a four-lined stanza borrowed from Persian poetry.
-This poem has one quatrain.
+- Quatrain: A quatrain is a four‑line stanza, a common form in poetry.
+This poem is composed of a single quatrain.

 Quotes to be Used